 With some wifi devices such as range extenders, you have to manually switch networks whenever you move into a new "zone" of the network.
 That's because each extender actually emits its own signal, forming its own distinct network--like a hotspot.

 While you are always connected to the same network, your devices should automatically switch to connect to the Milo with the best possible signal as you move around.
 However, you might find that your device clings to the connection to a certain Milo even if it isn't the best quality connection available.
-This has to do with the way your device works, and is easily solved.
-For more information about this issue and how to fix it, see our article about it [here].
+This has to do with the way your device works and is easily solved.
+You can turn your wifi on and off if needed to force your mobile device to reconnect.